 Tips for Making a Birthday Wish List

-So, your Aunt asks you what you want: you are completely caught off guard and and somehow manage to fumble out the words “fuzzy socks and Twizzlers.”
-You receive a strange look and a hesitant nod of approval, then the the two of you awkwardly part ways.
+So, your aunt asks you what you want for your birthday: you are completely caught off guard and somehow manage to fumble out the words “fuzzy socks and Twizzlers.”
+You receive a strange look and a hesitant nod of approval, then the two of you awkwardly part ways.

 You ask yourself in your head over and over again “what do I want for my birthday,” wondering if the answer you gave was truly something that would be on your birthday wish list.

 That’s exactly what you should have, because having one would have helped you to completely avoid that super awkward situation with Auntie.
 So again, ask yourself “what do I want for my birthday?”
 But this time, have a pen and paper ready, or you’ll be receiving fuzzy socks and Twizzlers from everyone!

 Ideas to Include on Your Birthday Wish List

 Here are some helpful categories to consider when making your list: